RickCogley/RCC-Hugo2015/content/post/20161201-ucan-new-words-and-buzzwords-japan-2016.md

 ---
-title: U-Can Japan New Words and Buzzwords
+title: U-Can Japan New Words and Buzzwords for 2016
-subtitle: ... for 2016
+subtitle: An autumn tradition for Japanese speakers
 slug: ucan-new-words-and-buzzwords-japan-2016
 banner: /img/Cogley-Banner-Hula-Dancers-1170x350-002-mono.jpg
-date: 2016-12-01T22:00:00+09:00
+date: 2016-12-06T11:30:00+09:00
 publishdate: 2016-12-01T22:00:00+09:00
-description: 'U-Can Japan New Words and Buzzwords winners, a post by Rick Cogley.'
+description: 'U-Can Japan New Words and Buzzwords winners for 2016, a post by Rick Cogley.'
 draft: 'false'
 images:
   - /img/Cogley-Post-Japan-New-Words-and-Buzzwords-20161122.jpg